I'd like to add you to my professional network on LinkedIn.

 The wife went and bought an IKEA dresser.
 Obviously.

-o be expected, the nondescript box with drawers smelled distinctly like new IKEA furniture - a mix of freshly pressed particle board and Swedish meatballs.
+To be expected, the nondescript box with drawers smelled distinctly like new IKEA furniture - a mix of freshly pressed particle board and Swedish meatballs.
 And while the wife wouldn't dare bring the toxins into our home, she had no problem leaving it in the back of our car for the next couple days.
 Somehow, she's unaffected by glues and dyes when she's in motion.

 So I brought the box directly into our garage and unpacked all 497 pieces.
 Never mind the fact that this would take up a ridiculous amount of space in our already cluttered garage.
-That thing had some
+That thing had some off-gassing to do.
+At least two months worth.

 In the meantime, with clothes piling up in every corner of our bedroom, the wife surprised me one day as I returned home from work.
 She's purchased a lovely, mid-century modern dresser that she found on craigslist and had it delivered to our home - already assembled.
 I loved it.